Baku - City of Water and Fire (Part 1)

 Narrow streets, old buildings, cobblestone roads, cozy teahouses and restaurants - you can find it all in Old Baku.

-Tea is a way more popular drink in Azerbaijan than coffee.
+Tea is a much more popular drink in Azerbaijan than coffee.

 It's a bit hard to navigate the Old City as it resembles a maze.
 But one thing you know for a fact: you reach its limit if you see a wall.